eclipse-theia/theia-cloud/README.md

 New release every three months.

-Make a commit were the next parts are removed from the `versions` across the repo (For consumed Theia Cloud npm dependencies, e.g. @eclipse-theiacloud/common, needs to be changed from `next` to the desired version).
+To make a release provide a commit that:

+- removes the next parts from `version` fields across the repo.
+- updates the package-lock files.
+- updates the `node/monitor` .vsix file in `demo/dockerfiles/demo-theia-monitor-vscode`.
+- updates the helm chart versions in `terraform/modules/helm` to the new version.

 When this commit is merged it should not result in pushed artifacts.
 Create a `releases/<currentVersion>` branch.
 This will be used in the future if any backports are necessary.
 Also it makes versions easier to find.
 Then create a Github release pointing to the commit.
 This will then publish the artifacts for the specific version and also set the version to latest.

+The next commit after a Release should then:

+- readd the next parts from `version` fields across the repo.
+- update the package-lock files.
+- update the `node/monitor` .vsix file in `demo/dockerfiles/demo-theia-monitor-vscode`.

 ## Building